yookue/plexus-spring-util/README.md

 # Plexus Spring Util

-Yookue plexus-spring-util is a packages of utility classes for Spring's hierarchy, or are considered to enhance its abilities.
+Unikue plexus-spring-util is a packages of utility classes for Spring's hierarchy, or are considered to enhance its abilities.

 ## Quickstart